jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 # Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit, using the 28BYJ-48 stepper motor and a heat shrink flexure.
 The cheapest possible design for upgrading a manual linear translation stage to an automatic one, whilst retaining the original precision of the device.

->>>The files for the design are available here but the project tutorial is currently a work in Progress.

 ## Intro

 This guide should walk you through the conversion of a manual linear translation stage to an automatic one, with a material cost on the order of ~$20.
 This is very economial considering the typical price of a motorised translation stage is around $1000, 4x that of the manual one.